VCTLabs/embedded-overlay/README.rst

   deploy/6.5.8-arm64-r1.Image
   deploy/config-6.5.8-arm64-r1

-To use the ebuild on an arm64 host with the above build output, the steps are essentially:
+To use these ebuilds on an arm64 host with your own build output, the steps are essentially:

 * drop the artifacts in your local distfiles
-* (re)generate the ``cross-kernel-bin`` Manifest file
+* bump the version as needed and (re)generate the ``cross-kernel-bin`` Manifest file
 * emerge ``cross-kernel-bin`` as you normally would
 * if needed, generate your initramfs (eg, dracut)
 * run ``grub-mkconfig`` --or-- update extlinux.conf